vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 <br/>

-**Kitchen extractor hood checks:**
+**Kitchen cooker hood checks:**
-* Is the humidity in the kitchen extractor hood less than 70%?
+* Is the humidity in the kitchen cooker hood less than 70%?
   *  When you heat food on the stove, the humidity can rise and drop.
-* Is the difference between the humidity in- and outside the extractor hood less than 7%?
+* Is the difference between the humidity in- and outside the cooker hood less than 7%?
   *  When you heat food on the stove, the humidity will drop.
-* Is the extractor hood temperature lower than 26 degrees?
+* Is the cooker hood temperature lower than 26 degrees?
     * This can be caused by the dryer or taking a shower.

 <br/>